Agoric/documentation/main/guides/js-programming/notifiers.md

 producing values from making progress.
 The consumers cannot cause each other to hang or miss values.

-For distributed operation, all the iteration values---non-final values, successful completion value, failure reason---must be `Passable`; values that can somehow be passed between vats.
+For distributed operation, all the iteration values—non-final values, successful completion value, failure reason—must be `Passable`; values that can somehow be passed between vats.
 The rest of this doc assumes all these values are Passable.